dvsa/vol-app/docs/rfc/rfc-008-parameter-and-secrets-config-change-process.md

 1. Developer identifies need for new parameter
 2. Developer MUST:
     - Create a branch in `vol-terraform` repository
+    - Determine if the parameter will be the same across multiple environments or change individually per environment
-    - Add parameter values to appropriate files in `/etc/`
+    - Add parameter values to appropriate files in `/etc/` - group for common, environment ones for individual
 3. Developer MUST create two linked PRs:
     - `vol-terraform` PR with parameter additions
     - `vol-app` PR with application changes to config